captnwalker/TriviaGame/README.md

 ### Known Issues

 * Need to connect timer to quiz.
-* Need to hide, the show on click of submit button the .ra <div>.
+* Need to hide, the show on click of submit button the .ra or change background <div>.

 ### Psuedo Code